schibsted/spid-tech-docs/resources/articles/selfservice/client-teaser-documentation.md

 # Each input field explained

-## Client tag
-Client tags are for the moment names that seperates your client teasers.
-If you have several different teasers that should be activated at different times, a good idea could be to name it “*your_client_campaign*” for example if the teaser will be activated during campaigns.

-The tag is shown in the summary of all your client teasers.

 ## Teaser description

 The description field is a short text to explain what the teaser is about.
 Given the campaign example above, a good description could be “*Shows our special campaign prices for campaign y*”.